Integralist/integralist.co.uk/README.md

 Most pages on the website are "article" pages writing about some topic.

 Some are general pages (e.g. "resume") and so they won't have a date prefixed to the filename.
-In these cases we render the page as HTML but we don't include the page dynamically in the list of articles (i.e. you have to manually link them).
+In these cases we render the page as HTML and when linking to the page in the side nav we'll group them under a section called "Pages".

 ## Writing Markdown